JRegimbal/hat-box/_tools/haptic-studio-(immersion).md

     - Track
     - Keyframe
 image: /assets/tools/haptic-studio.png
+storage:
+    - WAV
-storage: WAV, Haptic Studio Files
+    - Haptic Studio Files
+connectivity:
-connectivity: None
+    - None
 ---
 Haptic Studio supports the creation of several kinds of base effects either from scratch or from a WAV file.
 These base effects can be of types MagSweep (continuous vibration along an attack-sustain-release or ASR envelope), Periodic (regular pulses that are contained in an ASR envelope), or Waveform (statically loaded from a WAV file).